sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 ##### Custom Executables

 There may be instances where some root process executes another process which you can control.
-In these cases, the following [[C]] code, once compiled, will spawn a Bash shell running as root:
+In these cases, the following [[c]] code, once compiled, will spawn a Bash shell running as root:
 ```
 int main() {
 	setuid(0);